Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, Jalen Brunson included, hit the court versus the Cleveland Cavaliers at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Jalen Brunson and his New York Knicks teammates face the Cleveland Cavaliers in the 2023 NBA Playoffs, at 7:00 PM ET on Wednesday.

-In this piece we'll examine Brunson's stats and trends, helping you with your prop bets.
+In this piece we'll break down Brunson's stats and trends, helping you with your prop bets.

 Jalen Brunson Prop Bets vs. the Cavaliers